Treating Migraine Attacks

 Ditans

-A class of drugs that acts similar to triptans, which can be useful for patients who don’t respond well to triptans.
+A class of drugs that acts similarly to triptans, which can be useful for patients who don’t respond well to triptans.

 Ergot derivatives